r23/MyOOS/wordpress/wp-content/plugins/wp-w3all-phpbb-integration/readme.txt

 3. WP w3all auto embed phpBB into your WordPress template

 == Changelog ==

+= 2.5.9 =
+*Release Date - 5 Mar, 2022*

+* Fix: fix option "Disable existence check of the email in phpBB before it is updated in WordPress"
+* Fix: fix wp_w3all.php and admin/config.php to correctly manage the last added phpbb_iframe_short_pages shortcode option
+* Fix: [w3allphpbbiframe] shortcode under several aspects and add 2 new params: check it here https://www.axew3.com/w3/2022/02/the-awesome-iframe-template-integration-using-shortcode/
+* Fix: the js overall_footer.html code and page-forum code have been updated to fix some secondary but important bug https://www.axew3.com/w3/2020/01/phpbb-wordpress-template-integration-iframe-v5/
+* Fix: minor code fixes and hints.
+See some logs here: https://www.axew3.com/w3/forums/viewtopic.php?f=2&t=1708

 = 2.5.8 =
 *Release Date - 22 Feb, 2022*